xnau/pardibee/readme.txt

 == Changelog ==

+= 1.7.0.2 =
+* Fixed issue where default email headers were used instead of the plugin settings
+* fixed bug where the CSS error maker for a match field wasn't cleared when the field value is a match

 = 1.7.0.1 =
 * fixed data-offset bug in admin list #1289
 * fixed CSV timestamp import bug #1292